na-na-hi/renget/archive/CloverDrawRequest.md

 1. Cyndaquil attemping to romance ???
 Guildmon

 1. Pikachu about to walk into one of Elm's pranks

-1. Kaiji and Kris working a gacha stand.

 1. Guildmon themed 2010 rage comic